Peter Rossomando

-Peter Rossomando (born April 7, 1972) is an American football coach and former player.
-He is currently the eleventh head coach at NCAA Division I FCS member Lamar University, named on December 10, 2022.
+Peter Rossomando (born April 7, 1972) is an American college football coach and former player who is currently the head football coach for Lamar University.
 He served as the interim head coach at University of North Carolina at Charlotte for the final four games of the 2022 football season.
-He had been the 49er's offensive line coach for the 2021 and 2022 seasons.
+He had been the 49ers' offensive line coach for the 2021 and 2022 seasons.
 He was previously the offensive line coach for Vanderbilt University during the 2020 football season.
 Rossomando served as the head football coach at the University of New Haven from 2008 to 2013 and Central Connecticut State University from 2014 to 2018.
 In 2012, he was awarded the Liberty Mutual Coach of the Year Award for NCAA Division II as head coach of the New Haven Chargers.

-Early life and high school career
+Early life

 Rossomando grew up in Staten Island, New York, one of the five boroughs of New York City.
 He attended and played football for Port Richmond High School.
 He was primarily a defensive lineman, though he also played center, long-snapper, and kicked field goals.
 In 1989, his senior year, the New York Daily News named him to their "All-City football team."